Father · Son · Holy Spirit

 SonOur mediator — prayer reaches the Father through Him

-SpiritIntercedes in us "with groans words cannot express"
+SpiritIntercedes "with groans words cannot express"

 First Person of the Trinity